CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/talonfx-control-requests/closed-loop-requests.rst

          m_talonFX.GetConfigurator().Apply(slot0Configs);

 Once the gains are configured, the Velocity closed loop control request can be sent to the TalonFX.
-The control request object has an optional feedforward term that can be used to add an arbitrary value to the output, which can be useful to account for the effects of gravity or friction.
+The control request object has an optional feedforward term that can be used to add an arbitrary value to the output, which can be useful to account for the effects of gravity.

 .. tab-set::